cloudfoundry/log-cache/README.md

 ### **PUT** `/v1/shard_group/<group-name>/`

-Adds the given source-ids to the given shard-group.
-If the group does not exist, then it creates it.
+Adds the given source ids to the given shard-group.
+If the shard-group does not exist, then it gets created.
 Each shard-group may contain many sub-groups.
 Each sub-group may contain many source-ids.
-A shard-group will will be sharded evenly across requesters (distinguished by each request's `requester_id`).
+A shard-group will be sharded evenly across requesters (distinguished by each request's `requester_id`).
 A sub-group ensures that each requester receives the given source-ids grouped together (and not spread across other requesters).